fangfufu/reddit-regex-counter/README.md

     Usage: reddit-regex-counter [OPTIONS]

-    Count the number of regex appearances within a subreddit between a certain period of time
+    Count the number of regex matches within a subreddit.

     Options:
     -s, --start TEXT    The starting date of the search period, in the format of